 Profit margins can also vary year over year and can be managed to a certain degree through effective monitoring of compensation and non-compensation expenses.
-The partnership's largest expense relates to compensation mainly in the form of cash compensation, related employment taxes and the amortization of long-term incentive compensation awards of restricted stock units.
-Awards of restricted stock units are discretionary and are amortised into compensation expense during the service period over which the award vests, which is generally three to five years for the majority of the awards.
+The partnership's largest expense relates to compensation mainly in the form of cash compensation, related employment taxes and the amortisation of long-term incentive compensation awards of restricted stock units.
+Awards of restricted stock units are discretionary and are amortised into compensation expense during the service period over which the award vests, which is generally three to five years.
 The partnership also records dividend equivalent payments on outstanding restricted stock units as compensation.
-Compensation expense as a percentage of turnover was 54% in 2019 (2018: 13%).
-Non-compensation expenses as a percentage of turnover was 54% in 2019 (2018: 17%).
+Compensation expense as a percentage of turnover was 32% in 2020 (2019: 54%).
+Non-compensation expenses as a percentage of turnover was 14% in 2020 (2019: 54%).